JSusak/ProVoiceProactiveIntervention/README.md

 ### Dependent on LoA (i.e. each LoA might produce a different output)

 See `ProactiveVoiceTriggerDemo.cs` *(Scripts/Proactivity/ProactiveTriggers)* for an example of a design element with variation between each LoA by implementing switch cases.
 This is useful if you want to define different outputs depending on the current assigned level.

-## Example Demo
-This section explains the asset with a step-by-step walkthrough of the demo scene.
-This assumes that you have opened the demo scene **ProactiveInterventionDemo**, and have set python settings accordingly.

-While designed to be used with a compatible Virtual Reality (VR) headset with OpenXR and driving apparatus, the demo scene is fully functional with a desktop display and controls including keyboard, mouse or gaming controller.

-1. Press the play button (⏵) at the top centre of the screen.
-2. Switch to the game view.
-3. You will be greeted with a short introduction screen.
-Press the 'Begin' button to start.
-4. After loading, press the 'Next' button to proceed.
-5. You will be located within the vehicle's driving interior.
-Press the respective forward button on your controls to begin moving the vehicle. *If no VR HMD is connected, the camera will remain in a static position.*
-6. After driving forward, the vehicle will enter the sphere collider and activate proactive intervention.
-See [How does proactive intervention occur?](#how-does-proactive-intervention-occur?) for further details on the implementation.
-7. After reaching the goal collider, marked in yellow, a questionnaire will appear, covering the driver's dashboard.
-Use a VR controller, or computer mouse, to answer the corresponding questions.
-8. Click 'Next' to begin a new iteration.
-The new iteration will begin automatically.

-*Iterations can be terminated early, through the 'End Simulation' button to trigger the questionnaire, or 'Restart Iteration' to reload the iteration from the beginning.*

 ## Dissertation Demo Video